ugo-studio/flutter_p2p_connection/README.md

     // Optional: A custom UUID string for the BLE service.
     // If clients use BLE discovery with a custom UUID, it must match this.
     // serviceUuid: "YOUR_CUSTOM_SERVICE_UUID_HERE",
+    //
+    // Optional: If bonding is required for the BLE service.
+It is `false` by default.
+    // bondingRequired: false,
+    //
+    // Optional: If encryption is required for the BLE service.
+It is `false` by default.
+    // encryptionRequired: false,
   );
   StreamSubscription<HotspotHostState>? _hostStateSubscription;
   StreamSubscription<List<P2pClientInfo>>? _clientsSubscription;